GHPReporter/Ghpr.Core/README.md

 You can view [Demo report](http://ghpreporter.github.io/report/) on our [site](http://ghpreporter.github.io/)

+# Release notes

+You can find it [here](https://github.com/GHPReporter/Ghpr.Core/blob/master/RELEASE_NOTES.md) for all packages.

 # About Settings file

 Standard settings file is .json file with the following structure: